×

 Erythrite and Beryllonite Optic Character

 Erythrite and Beryllonite optical properties play a significant role while distinguishing these gemstones from each other.
-These properties are influenced by the Erythrite and Beryllonite Physical Properties like crystallographic symmetry, pleochroism,etc. in the crystal.
+These properties are influenced by the Erythrite Vs Beryllonite like crystallographic symmetry, pleochroism,etc. in the crystal.
 Some of the optical properties are refractive index, luster, optic character, pleochroism etc. Prominent among these is Erythrite and Beryllonite optic character.
 You might have noticed your gemologist rotating the gemstone while testing it.
 Rotating a gemstone along its optic axis helps in determining its optic character.

 Erythrite and Beryllonite Transparency